rmarquez123/springjavafx-demo/README.md

 Next, <code>FXMLLoader</code>s will be created with the controller factories using the Spring instantiated controllers.
 This step will be processed by a custom <code>FxmlInitializer</code> class, which is a Spring bean and should be configured with a Spring .xml file so that fxml files with Spring instantiated controllers can be injected by the Spring loader.
 The fxml root should also be specified in the Spring .xml file.

-This split of responsibilities makes it so that minimal work is done by the <code>Main</code> and the (volatile) configurations are maintained within Spring .xml files.
+This split of responsibilities is conducive for minimal work done by the <code>Main</code> and the (volatile) configurations left to be maintained with easy to access and modify Spring .xml files.

 <h2>2.
 Sequence Entry:  <code>start()</code> </h2>